syncfusion-content/winui-docs/winui/Cartesian-Charts/Axis/Types.md

 ## DateTime Axis

-[DateTimeAxis](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.DateTimeAxis.html) is used to plot `DateTime` values, it is commony used to make financial charts such as in the Stock Market, where index plotting is done on a daily basis.
+[DateTimeAxis](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.DateTimeAxis.html) is used to plot `DateTime` values, it is commonly used to make financial charts such as in the Stock Market, where index plotting is done on a daily basis.

 {% tabs %}